jrpool/jsonresume-theme-a11y/README.md

 Version 2.0.0 made a breaking change to version 1.0.12.
 The schema changed with respect to section formats `tableLeftHeads` and `tableTopHead`.

 The prior schema made no provision for table captions.
 The current schema permits captions in the tables of both these formats.
 Captions are a recommended feature for usability in general and accessibility in particular.
-In order to allow captions, the schema revised the specification of `tableLeftHeads` to make the `table` value an object rather than an array.
+In order to allow captions, the schema revised the specification of `tableLeftHeads`.
 A `tableLeftHeads` section conforming to the schema of version 1.0.12 would fail to conform to the schema of version 2.0.0.

 ### Future